kilamidah/Holographic-Superconductor/README.md

  3. "pip install scipy"
  4. "pip install matplotlib"
 # Academic Context
-This work was completed as part of my BSc in Theoretical Physics at Swansea University (2026).
+This work was completed as part of my BSc in Theoretical Physics.
 It demonstrates the bridge between general relativity, condensed matter physics, and computational science.